dotnet/dotnet-docker/samples/README.md

 ## Building .NET Core Apps with Docker

-* [.NET Core Docker Sample](dotnetapp/README.md) - This [sample](dotnetapp/Dockerfile) builds, tests and runs the sample.
+* [.NET Core Docker Sample](dotnetapp/README.md) - This [sample](dotnetapp/Dockerfile) builds, tests, and runs the sample.
 It includes and builds multiple projects.
 * [ASP.NET Core Docker Sample](aspnetapp/README.md) - This [sample](aspnetapp/Dockerfile) demonstrates using Docker with an ASP.NET Core Web App.

 ## Push Images to a Container Registry